evohat3/password-generator/README.md

 *  Symbols

 # Credits
-This project was built using HTML, CSS and hosted on GitHub Pages.
+This project was built using HTML, CSS andjavascript, as well hosted on GitHub Pages.

 # Contact
 If you have any questions or concerns, please email me at nigel.poblete@gmail.com.